matrix-org/matrix-spec-proposals/proposals/3359-delayed-push.md

   "data": {
     "url": "https://push-gateway.location.here/_matrix/push/v1/notify",
     "format": "event_id_only",
-    "random_delay": 1500
+    "jitter": 1500
   },
   "append": false
 }
 ```

 Before sending out a push notification to the provided http endpoint the server
-must then create a random integer between 0 and the provided `random_delay`, and
+must then create a random integer between 0 and the provided `jitter`, and
 delay the push message by that many milliseconds.

 ### What this MSC does and does not address